 This defense enables unacceptable feelings, thoughts, or qualities to be disowned and mentally or verbally attributed to someone else.
 Blame shifts responsibility, so the narcissist is blameless.
 This defense serves the same function as denial.
 Projection is an unconscious process, whereby a narcissist doesn’t have to experience anything negative in him or herself, but sees it as external.
 Those traits are projected onto someone else or a group of people instead.
 You become the one who is selfish, weak, unlovable, or worthless.
 Projection is very crazy-making and damaging to the self-esteem of people close to a narcissist, especially children.

 Aggression is used to create safety by pushing people away.
 Narcissists see the world as hostile and threatening, and they move against people aggressively, both in word and behavior.
 This can lead to narcissistic abuse.
 Vindictive narcissists retaliate in order to reverse feelings of humiliation and restore their pride by defeating their offender.

 Narcissists must be the best.
 They can’t take pleasure in someone else’s success.
 If someone else has what they want, it makes them feel inferior.
 Life is a zero-sum game.
 Competitive narcissists are not only envious of people who have what they want; they may react vengefully to bring them down, especially if they feel threatened.
 Narcissists are often envious and competitive with their children.

 Understanding who you’re dealing with is very helpful, but finding out what you can do is more important.
 See my other blogs on narcissism and confronting abuse.
-Try the exercises and strategies in Dealing with a Narcissist, which can give you clarity and be helpful in getting your needs met and evaluating whether to stay in the relationship.
+Try the exercises and strategies in Dating, Loving, and Leaving a Narcissist, which can give you clarity and be helpful in getting your needs met and evaluating whether to stay in the relationship.
 Email me if you’d like to join my mailing list and receive a “Checklist of Narcissistic Behaviors.”

 ©Darlene Lancer 2019